Hong Kong had a year to vaccinate its elderly. As omicron spreads, low takeup has left them vulnerable.

 “I was afraid that the vaccines could harm my body so I wasn’t vaccinated,” said Shek Wai-keung, 68, who expected to receive his first Sinovac shot this week.
 “I feel frustrated, but since I need to get into restaurants, I’m forced to get vaccinated.”

 Hong Kong had a year to protect its elderly, who have free access to Pfizer-BioNTech or Sinovac doses.
-But staggeringly low takeup among over-80s — fewer than one in five have had two shots, and almost none have had three — has left this most vulnerable group starkly exposed as the omicron variant spreads.
+But staggeringly low take-up among over-80s — fewer than one in five have had two shots, and almost none have had three — has left this most vulnerable group starkly exposed as the omicron variant spreads.

 The squandered opportunity has exposed flaws in Hong Kong’s pandemic strategy, which focused on achieving “zero covid” by keeping infections out rather than preparing for a world in which the virus is endemic.